 After a short time in the water, eggs will start to whiten as UV light starts to break the proteins down.
 These are known as Fresh Dead eggs and are a favorite food source especially when trout aren’t laying right behind paired up salmon.
 Try Fresh Dead colors if you are searching an area for trout or are covering a run where there are not many salmon spawning.
 Beads that best represent these eggs are Fluorescent Orange, Sun Orange, Caramel Roe and Glow Roe.

 Finally there are dead, washed eggs.
 These are eggs that are anywhere from a few hours old to many months old.
-Good bead matches include Cotton Candy, Dark Peach and Apricot.
+Good bead matches include Cotton Candy, Dirty Roe, Dark Peach and Apricot.
 These dead colors can be super-effective when used in the Blood Dot forms.
 Try these late in the season or in the spring when left over eggs from the fall are still being dislodged from the old spawning beds.

 A note on determining what color bead to use.
 On river systems with larger salmon runs, piles of dead eggs can often be found in back channels and behind rocks.
 Do not be fooled by these washed out dead eggs.
 Trout will eat these rotting morsels, but often prefer a fresher egg when the opportunity presents itself.
 If you are looking to "match the hatch," try to find an egg that is still in the current as opposed to one that has been sitting in a side pool.

-What Size Hook Is Best?
+What Size & Style of Hook Is Best?

 6mm Beads: Hook sizes 6-10